jerolimov/bo-swag/README.md

-# API documentation with swagger for ExpressJS...
+# A lightweight solution to create swagger documentation with ExpressJS

 **Work in Process**